 Louisville's Greenhouse Gas Emissions Reduction Plan (ERP) establishes a framework for achieving the climate action goals that Louisville Metro committed to under the Global Covenant of Mayors for Climate and Energy on Earth Day 2016.
 As the first part of this commitment, Louisville Metro updated its community-wide greenhouse gas (GHG) inventory in 2016 to describe the current sources of GHG emissions generated within its political boundaries.
-As the second part of the commitment, Louisville Metro joined cities across the globe in setting a target to reduce its community-wide GHG emissions by 80% by 2050.
+As the second part of the commitment, Louisville Metro updated its 00% by 2050.
 This target was chosen in December 2018, because it aligned with the Paris Agreement and the scientific consensus of what was required to avoid the most damaging effects of climate change at that time.
 The ERP builds on a history of past work completed by Louisville Metro to understand the level of GHG emissions generated in our community.